-The following curricular themes can be addressed in a Mosaic Blast:
+The following curricular themes can be addressed through the In-School Project:

 - Appreciating Differences and the Mosaic Values